-The Grand River can arguably be called the best steelhead, smallmouth bass and northern pike rivers in the state.
+The Grand River can arguably be called the best steelhead, smallmouth bass and northern pike rivers in the state and that’s why we guide on it.
 There is also plenty of opportunity to catch other species of fish.
 Those species include salmon, largemouth bass, walleye and the occasional muskie.

 It’s Michigan’s longest river at 252 miles.
 There are several major tributaries that include, the Thornapple, Maple and Flat Rivers.
 In addition, there are several minor tributaries that feed into the system as well.
 Those include, Sycamore Creek, Looking Glass, Rogue, Plaster Creek and the Red Cedar River.
 The river starts in Hillsdale County, flows to Grand Rapids and to its outlet at Grand Haven on Lake Michigan.